 5. Establish a strict policy against distracted driving.

 Texting and driving and talking and driving are extremely dangerous, and distracted driving is a leading cause of car accidents.
+(Plus, the FMCSA made it illegal for CMV drivers to use phones at all while driving.)
 You need to establish a distracted driving policy that makes it perfectly clear that you won’t tolerate cell phone use while your drivers are behind the wheel.
 This will help your business avoid accidents, and in turn that will help you get cheap tow truck insurance.

 6. Think about using GPS systems.